 Although a set of pruners is a florist's best bud, some more delicate scissors are good for daintier stems.

-Cleaning the extra leaves off tulips, and other leafy stems, is a lot easier when you have a knife as sharp as this one.
+Cleaning the extra leaves off stems is a lot easier when you have a knife as sharp as this one.

 Save yourself a pricked finger by investing in a thorn stripper.
 Roses have finally met their match.